-The State Stormwater Strategy (December 2010) is a vital tool to help protect Tasmania’s waterways from the negative effects of stormwater runoff.
+The State Stormwater Strategy (December 2010) is a useful tool to help protect Tasmania’s waterways from the negative effects of stormwater runoff.

 It was developed in consultation with local government, which has primary responsibility for stormwater management